fChristenson/My-life-as-a-programmer/README.md

 > What are you sick of seeing in software developer resumes?

-> Should a website work without JavaScript?

-> whats the best way to visualize an app idea

-> How to be a bad senior developer ?

 > Should I Learn Swift or Cross Platform?

 > What is so wrong with TDD?

-> What does the application development lifecycle look like?

 > What is incremental development?